slviajero/tinybasic/examples/00tutorial/README.md

 - CalculatePI: cpinew1.bas - calculate PI to arbitrary precision (thanks to Guido for this program)
 - CalculatePI2: cpinew2.bas - using the dark arts feature and char / string conversion

+## The structured language set

+- CalculatorS: calcs.bas - RPN pocket calculator in BASIC with WHILE and SWITCH

 ### More BASIC features

 In addition to these language sets there are the Arduino IO functions.
 These features are explained in 01basics-10starter.